 How Does Air Conditioning Work?

 At Comfort Temp, we strive to do right by you and want you to feel well-prepared when communicating what’s aggravating your air conditioning system.
-Having a working knowledge of some of the most frequently used air conditioning terms and general idea of the air conditioning process can help you feel more comfortable getting help when your HVAC unit needs it.
+Having a working knowledge of some of the most frequently used air conditioning terms and a general idea of the air conditioning process can help you feel more comfortable getting help when your HVAC unit needs it.

 It’s important to note that this blog does not aim to inform users how to fix their own air conditioning units.
 We recommend calling in a professional if your AC unit is showing any warning signs of a falling unit.